Your cart is currently empty!

 useful selectors on default Luma and blank themes:

-• product list items: .product-item
+- product list items:

-• product name: .product-item-link
+.product-item - product name:

 Magento 1 uses .product-name and .price-box but keeps the same microdata itemprop pattern.